Summary

 Result

-The COVID-19 pandemic-related lockdown slowed down the project’s progress, limiting our experts’ on-site access to the California-based laboratories.
 Currently, the project is actively under development.
-The members of our project team continue to provide automated and manual testing services, develop simulator software, perform business analysis, analyze the related documentation, and expand the solution’s Software Quality Assurance dashboard.
+The members of our project team continue to provide automated and manual testing services, develop simulator software, perform business analysis, and expand the solution’s Software Quality Assurance dashboard.

-When run on the client‘s actual hardware, some of the automated tests our experts have created ensure 3x-4x time savings as compared with manual testing.
+>Some of the automated tests our experts have created ensure 3x-4x time savings as compared with manual testing.